30 Things You Should Clean in the Next 30 Days

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Cleaning Tips and Tricks

 You know the obvious — wash your towels and sheets.
 But what about not-so-obvious items like stovetops and coffee pots?
 Many items in your closet and pantry deserve a good cleaning too, so you might as well take the time to do it.
-These are the 13 secrets of people who always have a clean house.

 Sometimes it’s not enough to clean what’s in front of you.
 Don’t overlook what’s up above you as well.

 “[Ceiling fans] need to be cleaned regularly,” said Jacqueline Janus, cleaning expert and owner of cleaning company Two Chicks and a Broom.
 “You can’t see up there, but it’s a great place for dust to settle, even if you keep them running.
 An extendable microfiber duster is perfect for this.”
 Don’t forget to clean the duster too, though!

 Prepare Outdoor Furniture